JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="gethorizontalresolution"></a>GetHorizontalResolution (CGpImage)

-Gets the horizontal resolution, in dots per inch, of this image.
+Gets the horizontal resolution, in dots per inch, of an image.

 ```
 FUNCTION GetHorizontalResolution () AS SINGLE